 Some of our common services:

-A mammogram is a low-dose X-ray of your breasts used to find cancer before a lump can be felt.
-It can also help diagnose other breast problems.
-There are different clinical recommendations about when is the best time to start getting mammograms, but we suggest women begin getting yearly mammograms after age 40.
+Screening mammography is the type of mammogram that uses a low-dose X-ray of your breasts to check for cancer when you have no symptoms.
+Diagnostic mammography is done for women who have had a “call back” from a screening mammography or who have a clinical breast symptom, such as a lump.
+There are different clinical recommendations about when is the best time to start getting screening mammograms, but we suggest women begin getting yearly mammograms after age 40.

 Magnetic resonance imaging (MRI) is a powerful tool for detecting breast cancers that mammography and ultrasound may miss.
+MRIs are often used in women who already have been diagnosed with breast cancer, to help measure the size of the cancer, look for other tumors in the breast and to check for tumors in the opposite breast.
 Because it can help measure the size of the cancer and look for other tumors, it may also be useful in planning the best treatment for women newly diagnosed with the disease.

-When a screening finds an abnormal lump or mass that could be cancer, a biopsy may be performed.
-This involves removing a small piece of tissue from the breast, either with a needle or during surgery, and checking it in a lab to see if cancer is present.
-A biopsy can also reveal details about the cancer that guide treatment decisions.
+A biopsy is the only method of determining whether a breast abnormality is cancerous, and typically will be performed if a screen finds an abnormal lump or mass.
+A biopsy involves removing a small piece of tissue from the breast, either with a needle or during surgery, and checking it in a lab to see if cancer is present.
+Once the tissue is sampled, it is sent to a pathology lab for analysis, and that information can reveal details about the cancer that will guide treatment decisions.

 - Increasing age

 - Family or personal history of breast cancer